Scholarships, Grants, and Work-Study Opportunities

 Foundation & Institutional Scholarships

-The Ella Bandes Scholarship - IAU College offers the Ella Bandes Scholarship for qualified Macalester students accepted to a semester or summer abroad with IAU College's Marchutz School of Fine Arts.
-The scholarship, created in memory of Ella, a former IAU College Marchutz School of Fine Arts student, offers two semester scholarships and one summer scholarship for qualified Macalester students accepted full-time in to the Marchutz School.
+The Ella Bandes Scholarship - IAU offers the Ella Bandes Scholarship for qualified Macalester students accepted to a semester or summer abroad with IAU's Marchutz School of Fine Arts.
+The scholarship, created in memory of Ella, a former Marchutz School of Fine Arts student, offers two semester scholarships and one summer scholarship for qualified Macalester students accepted full-time in to the Marchutz School.
 The scholarship selection is administered by the Macalester's Department of Art and Art History.
 Two $5,000 scholarships will be awarded per academic year, as well as a $3,000 summer scholarship.
 All scholarships will be based on merit and financial need.
 Summer students must enroll in a minimum of six units to qualify.

-Pi Delta Phi, the National French Honors Society - In partnership with Pi Delta Phi, IAU College is proud to offer one full tuition (6-credit) scholarship each summer to qualified students.
+Pi Delta Phi, the National French Honors Society - In partnership with Pi Delta Phi, IAU is proud to offer one full tuition (6-credit) scholarship each summer to qualified students.
 The candidate is selected by Pi Delta Phi.
-To participate in the IAU College French Honors Program, a comprehensive immersion program for advanced French students.
+To participate in the IAU French Honors Program, a comprehensive immersion program for advanced French students.

 IAU strongly encourages students to apply for Third-Party Scholarships in addition to IAU scholarships.